THD+N Performance: WVC-LITE Measurement Reference

 Overview

-This article summarizes independent third-party testing of the WVC-LITE's Total Harmonic Distortion plus Noise (THD+N) performance compared to two competing wireless volume controllers: the Amp Lab wireless unit (also sold rebadged through Sky High Car Audio) and the Basshead Garage Wireless Bass Knob-M. Testing was conducted using a Quant Asylum QA403 audio analyzer across the full 20 Hz–20 kHz frequency range at 100% volume.
+This article summarizes Total Harmonic Distortion plus Noise (THD+N) measurements of the WVC-LITE compared to two other wireless volume controllers in the same product category.
+Testing was conducted using a professional audio analyzer (Quant Asylum QA403) across the full 20 Hz to 20 kHz frequency range at 100% volume.

 Note

-The WVC-PRO was not included in this comparison because it is a higher-priced tier.
-The WVC-LITE was selected as the most representative unit for a price-to-price comparison.
+The WVC-PRO was not included in this comparison.
+The WVC-LITE was selected as the most representative unit for a like-for-like comparison.

 Test Methodology